Bratsk/PGK-Project/README.md

 # PGK-Project

 # files
-*.fwd projekt for wxFormBuilder to create the GUI
+*.fbp projekt for wxFormBuilder to create the GUI